What is market segmentation?

 You can see market segmentation in everyday advertising campaigns.
 Some examples include:

-• A clothing store may segment its target consumers based on the location of where these customers live.
-The brand may advertise its products to accommodate customers based on these locations.
-Also, based on the location, the firm may sell seasonal products like winter or summer clothing based on its geographic segmentation.
-For instance, in a region that is cold most of the year, the business may want to promote the sale of warm and cozy outfits.
+- A clothing store may segment its target consumers based on where those customers live and advertise its products accordingly.
+Based on location, the firm may also sell seasonal products like winter or summer clothing.
+In a region that’s cold most of the year, the business may promote warm, cozy outfits.

-• A sports brand like Nike sections its target market based on customers' interests.
+- A sports brand like Nike sections its target market based on customers’ interests.
 For instance, it will tailor products for athletes, gym lovers, sportswomen, and sportsmen.
-The sportswear manufacturer may modify their products and communications to cater to the needs that appeal to each distinct group.
+The sportswear manufacturer may modify its products and communications to cater to the needs of each distinct group.

 Limitations of market segmentation

-Although market segmentation offers many benefits, the technique also has limitations that include the following:
+Although market segmentation offers many benefits, the technique also has limitations, including the following:

 It needs extensive research and therefore can be expensive

 Brands often spend significant resources gathering data and researching their broad customer bases.
-In addition, companies may need to create customized marketing strategies for the different segments of customers (if they aim to cater to multiple segments).
-Brands may also have to spend an increased amount on production costs to satisfy the different segments, again, if they choose to target multiple ones.
+Companies may also need to create customized marketing strategies for different segments of customers (if they aim to cater to multiple segments).
+Brands may also have to spend more on production costs to satisfy the different segments they choose to target.

 Has a higher reliance on up-to-date data

-Market segments evolve; thus, keeping up to date with them can be expensive and time consuming.
-Segmentation requires businesses to be mindful of the changing trends to tailor services and products that cater to their customers' needs.
+Market segments evolve, so keeping up with them can be expensive and time-consuming.
+Segmentation requires businesses to be mindful of changing trends so they can tailor services and products that cater to their customers’ needs.

 It is expensive and time consuming to cater to small numbers of individuals

-Producing products for every individual is not feasible for most brands.
-Tailoring specific products for many different market segments is more expensive than mass production, and mass marketing to all potential customers.
-Also, being very specific with your targeting risks alienating potential customers who may fall outside your segments.
+Producing products for every individual isn’t feasible for most brands.
+Tailoring specific products for many different market segments costs more than mass production and mass marketing to all potential customers.
+And being very specific with your targeting risks alienating potential customers who fall outside your segments.

 It increases the risk of inappropriate targeting

-Market segmentation increases the risk of inappropriately marketing products to the wrong audience.
-In addition, since you base market segmentation on the idea that similar demographics have the same values and share similar traits, there is a risk the company may lump together the needs and preferences of people within that segment and not capture important individual nuances.
+Market segmentation increases the risk of marketing products to the wrong audience.
+And since segmentation assumes that similar demographics share the same values and traits, a company may lump together the needs and preferences of people within a segment and miss important individual nuances.

 Three common segmentation errors

-Here are the common mistakes that businesses make when sectioning their target markets:
+Here are the common mistakes businesses make when sectioning their target markets:

 1. Segments becoming obsolete

 By not updating your market segments frequently, you risk losing customer relevance and loyalty.
-Customer trends change fast.
-Thus, it is crucial that you perform quarterly or yearly surveys to ensure you capture the target audience's changing needs.
+Customer trends change fast, so run quarterly or yearly surveys to capture the target audience’s changing needs.

 2. Creating segments that are too small

-When you choose and focus on a market segment that is too small, there will be less potential for revenue and turnover, which in turn affects the profitability of the business.
+When you choose and focus on a market segment that’s too small, there’s less potential for revenue and turnover, which in turn affects the profitability of the business.

 3. Not focusing on the return on investment

-Market segments do not always guarantee profits.
+Market segments don’t always guarantee profits.
 For instance, a larger customer segment may not have the purchasing power for your product or services compared to a smaller but more affluent segment, which may lead to lower overall profitability or negative returns.

 Do you want to discover previous research faster?